 The team also continued its service to others volunteering annually at the Armed Forces Retirement Home and MLK Day of Service as well as with D.C.
 Special Olympics and Relay for Life.

-Cillizza and her staff have been named Landmark Coaching Staff of the Year on three occasions (2007, 2008, 2011) and Cillizza was honored as the Capital Athletic Conference Coach of the Year in 2006.
-During her tenure, she has coached seven of the program’s eight All-Americans, 19 All-Region selections, 48 All-Conference selections, three Conference Rookies of the Year, two Conference Defensive Players of the Year, two Conference Players of the Year and eight NFHCA All-Star Game participants.
-She has also coached several CUA Athletics Department award winners including Swarthout, Andrea Baick, Ro Dixon and Erin Swift (Donley Cup); Scanlon, Michele Repass, Jayme Dinsmore and Stephanie Roselle (Outstanding Senior Athlete) and Carley Walko, Kelly Burke and Kathleen Langan (Jone Dowd Role Model) as well as Megan Payne, who received the President’s Medal in 2007.
+During Cillizza’s time on the sidelines, she has coached 13 of the program’s 14 All-Americans as well as 27 All-Region selections, 65 All-Conference selections, three Conference Players of the Year, four Conference Rookies of the Year, two Conference Defensive Players of the Year and 12 NFHCA All-Star Game participants.
+She has also coached several CUA Athletics Department award winners including Maura Campbell, Meg Comunale, Mary Swarthout, Andrea Baick, Ro Dixon and Erin Swift (Donley Cup); Tracey Scanlon, Michele Repass, Jayme Dinsmore and Stephanie Roselle (Outstanding Senior Athlete) and Carley Walko, Kelly Burke and Kathleen Langan (Jone Dowd Role Model) as well as Megan Payne, who received the President’s Medal in 2007.